Strong-willed children experience the world intensely. They feel deeply, react quickly, and often struggle to slow down once emotions rise.

 Moms should never feel like they have to take on everything by themselves.
 Balancing work and parenting is an incredibly difficult thing to do.
 Expecting that you should be able to handle all related duties while also taking care of yourself, cooking, cleaning, and handling other day-to-day errands is unrealistic.

 When you need help with anything, don’t be ashamed to ask for assistance!
-From babysitting to cleaning services to outsourcing business tasks, there are professionals who can help you balance your life.
+From babysitting to cleaning services to outsourcing business tasks, some professionals can help you balance your life.

 Ramp up your self-care routine